eshaanb11/playlist-generator/README.md

 * Save playlists for later viewing using JSON or a database
 * Allow users to filter by **mood, popularity, or tempo**
 * Deploy the app online using **Heroku, Render, or Vercel**

+Used ChatGPT to help with the HTML and CSS files for the UI of this app.